tulp/access_schema/README.md

-# AccessSchema gem - ACL/plans for your app
+# AccessSchema gem - ACL and domain policies for your app

-AccessSchema provides decoupled from Rails and ORM agnostic tool to define ACL schemas with realy simple DSL.
+AccessSchema is tool to add ACL and domain policy rules to an application.
+It is framework/ORM agnostic and provides declarative DSL.

 Inspired by [ya_acl](https://github.com/kaize/ya_acl)